Wednesday, December 31, 2014

 Starball

 Starball is different from the competition because it was made by a couple of Lancashire lads who probably had desires to become bedroom millionaires.
-Now, I doubt that ever happened as many ST gamers had given up following the homebrew scene by 1994, which is a shame because this is blummin' brilliant.
+Now, I doubt that ever happened, as many ST gamers had given up following the Atari ST scene by 1994.
+This is a shame because this game is blummin brilliant.

-I love Starball, it's not got the polish of a certain commercial offering, which is understandable.
-But it's still got its own style and oozes its own brand of character with such different tables.
-The graphics and sounds are gorgeous and everything scrolls down your SC1224 fast.
-Okay, I'm a little unsure about the physics behind all the glam because sometimes things don't seem to go as expected, but it's shareware so I must give it a break.
+Starball doesn't have the polish of a certain commercial offering, which is understandable.
+It has its own style and oozes its own brand of character with such distinct tables.
+The graphics and sounds are gorgeous, and everything scrolls down your SC1224 fast.
+I'm often unsure about the physics behind all that glam, because sometimes things don't seem to go as expected.
+But it's shareware, so I must give it a break.

-If you love Pinball, this is worth downloading and I'm sure you'll love it to bits.
-Too think £5 was the asking price back then - shockingly good value.
-What a superb "PD" game and possibly one of the Atari ST's best.
+If you love Pinball, this is worth downloading, and I'm sure you'll love it to bits.
+To think £5 was the asking price - shockingly good value.
+What a superb game and possibly one of the best within the ST's library.

-I love the dark tones and each table is different from what I expected with many cool fx.
+I love the dark tones, and each table is different with many cool fx.

 AtariCrypt website